meta-web/meta-web/pages/01_Manifesto/04_Example.md

 ## User interface - using META UI

-META UI is using XML because it provides greate solution for component model.
+META UI is using XML because it provides great solution for component model.

 ### /list.meta {.tag .get}